Anilkumarsunkesula/vsts/sudheer/test.md

             3. **Select Stream** - Master\
             4. **Check Force Build** (because nothing has changed)\
             5. **Click Submit Request** – will run Build workflow

+   3. In the Project Activity – see Version 1.0.2 is being built
+   4. **Click Dashboard**

+   5. On the Dashboard see that the build has been submitted and the workflow from before (Build SOA Composite) is running.
+This will save and version in artifact repository
+   6. **Click ValidatePayment** in Current Activities to head back to the Project Explorer

+   7. **Click on the Execution ID** to look at Execution Steps

+   8. This is showing the three steps from the Build SOA Composite workflow we reviewed earlier
+   9. **Click Back** to get back to the Project Page

+#### Deploy

+- Deploy the newly packaged build artifact into the next environment.
+1. **Click Deploy**
+2. **Sect Project Version** – 0.2 (the artifact we just built)
+3. **Select Environment** – Development
+*NOTE: You can schedule the deployment if desired
+4. **Click Submit Request** – will run deploy workflow

+- **Click on Execution ID** to review steps of deploy being executed

+- **Click Artifacts** to view what is being deployed

+- **Click Back** to get back to the Projects screen With that, Version 1.0.2 is running in Development environment

+### Build
+- On the Projects Screen – **Click WLSConfigurations** Project tab (Note: Version 1.0.1 is running in Development environment)
+  1. **Click Build**
+  2. **Select Environment – Development**
+  3. **Check Force Build (because nothing has changed)**
+  4. **Click Submit Request – will run Build workflow**
+- In the Project Activity, see that Version 1.0.2 is being built**

+### Deploy

+  1. **Click Deploy**
+  2. **Select Project Version – we are deploying previously created version 1.0.2**
+  3. **Select Environment – Development Note: Can schedule if desired**
+  4. **Click Submit Request – will run deploy workflow**
+  5. **Click on Execution ID – to review the steps of the deploy being executed**
+- Click Artifacts to view what is being deployed
+- Click Back to get back to the Projects Screen
+With that, Version 1.0.2 of WLSConfigurations is running in Development environment